 9. Ski Bumming in the Alps

 1998 – Chamonix, France

 Even in the late 1990s, a few thousand dollars didn’t go very far.
 After four months of backpacking, we had almost burned through our meagre savings.

 While I went to Geneva to learn French (fail!), Stephen stayed in Chamonix to become a ski bum (obviously the better choice).
 After getting fired from his job in a ski shop (he couldn’t handle the technical terms in French), he became a bartender at a café part way up the mountain.
 He didn’t earn much but it was just enough to get him through one awesome ski season.

 We still remember Stephen being airlifted off of Mont Blanc after dislocating his shoulder.

 Visit Chamonix for stylish ski bumming.

-Travel next to Geneva, Nice, or take a day trip to Torino.
+Travel next to Geneva, Nice, or take a trip to Turin, our favourite Italian city.

 10. Road Trip on the World’s Longest Beach